SKashyap/BazelStudy/Linting.md

 How static code analysis tools are integrated into bazel and how those targets are built should ideally depend on the usage patterns.
 Ideally I would like to know how the developer steps are :
 - Are devs running linters locally only on the files they touched?
 - is linter run before or after the build?
 Or alongside.
+- is it a pre-commit hook?
 - Or is there a dedicated server build which outputs the entire workspace's lint issues regulary to identify regerssion?
 - Do we want to path the lint errors or just indicate them as warnings?
 - Should linting issues fail the build?
 Legacy code tends to have many lint issues in older files, so it may cause too many hurdles to build.
 - Are going to cache lint results as part of bazel's ecosystem?

 # Steps to cppLint as an "aspect"